Articles

 Section 3.
 Terms of Office

-C. The Secretary shall serve for a term of two years or until a successor has assumed office; and shall be elected in the odd-numbered years.
+• C. The Secretary shall serve for a term of two years or until a successor has assumed office; and shall be elected in opposite years of the Treasurer.

-D. The Treasurer shall serve for a term of two years or until a successor has assumed office; and shall be elected in the even-numbered years.
+• D. The Treasurer shall serve for a term of two years or until a successor has assumed office.
+The Secretary and Treasurer terms shall be staggered to ensure continuity.

 Section 4.
 Elections and Qualifications

-The officers of the Chapter shall be elected by the Chapter Voting Membership by affirmative vote of a majority of the members voting.
+The officers of the Chapter shall be elected by the Chapter Voting Membership by affirmative vote of a majority of the Chapter members voting.
 The President-elect shall automatically succeed to the Presidency after having held the office of President-elect the preceding year.
-If the President-elect is unable or unwilling to hold the office of President, a majority of the Chapter Board of Directors present at any meeting at which a quorum is present shall elect a new president who has previously served at least one year as a member of the Chapter Board of Directors prior to assuming the office.

 Section 5.
 Vacancies

-If any office with the exception of President-elect becomes vacant, it may:
+If any office apart from President-elect becomes vacant, it may:

 Section 6.
 Removal

 Any officer, regardless of the manner of election or appointment, may be removed by the Chapter Board of Directors upon two-thirds (2/3) affirmative vote of the entire Chapter Board of Directors then in office whenever, in its judgment, the best interests of the Chapter and APIC would be served thereby.
-The officer, to be removed, shall be given notice of said meeting, at which a decision for removal is to be made, and shall be given an opportunity to be heard prior to the final decision.
+The officer to be removed shall be given notice of the meeting at which a decision for removal is to be made and shall be given an opportunity to be heard prior to the final decision.

 Section 1.
 Composition

-The Chapter Board of Directors shall consist of the officers, the immediate Past-President, and no less than one and no more than six other Directors, the certain number to be determined by the Board of Directors from time to time.
+The Chapter Board of Directors shall consist of the officers, the immediate Past-President, and no less than one and no more than six other Directors, with the exact number determined by the Board of Directors from time to time.

 Section 2.
 Qualification and Election

-The Chapter Directors shall serve a term of three (3) years or until a successor has assumed office.
+The Chapter Directors shall serve a term of two to three (2-3) years or until a successor has assumed office.
+Chapter Director terms of two or three years must be consistent across all director seats.
 Chapter Directors elected to the Board may not serve consecutive terms.
-Chapter Directors are not eligible for re-election in the same capacity until at least one (1) year has lapsed following completion of their previous terms.
+Chapter Directors are not eligible for re-election in the same capacity until at least one (1) year has lapsed following the completion of their previous terms.
 The terms of Chapter Directors shall be staggered.
-The immediate past President shall serve as a Chapter Director for one year upon completion of the term of office of President.
+The immediate Past-President shall serve as a Chapter Director for one year upon completion of the term of office of President and cannot serve in another elected position during that year.

 Section 4.
 Duties